Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 plt.show()
 ```
 <br>
-That code gives us the below plot - which visualizes the results!
+That code gave me the below plot - which visualized the results!

 <br>
 ![alt text](/img/posts/clf-tree-max-depth-plot.png "Decision Tree Max Depth Plot")

 <br>
-In the plot, we can see that the *maximum* F1-Score on the test set is found when applying a *max_depth* value of 9 which takes our F1-Score up to 0.925
+In the plot, I saw that the *maximum* F1-Score on the test set was found when applying a *max_depth* value of 9 which took my F1-Score up to 0.925

 ___
 <br>
 # Random Forest <a name="rf-title"></a>

-We will again utilize the scikit-learn library within Python to model our data using a Random Forest.
-The code sections below are broken up into 4 key sections:
+The code sections below was broken up into 4 key sections:

 * Data Import
 * Data Preprocessing